8 Great Summer Hikes in Northern Virginia

 5. Lake Fairfax Park, Reston

-You'll find a variety of hikes at Lake Fairfax.
-Take a short easy hike, on the level dirt trail over the dam and beside the lake.
+You'll find a variety of trails at Lake Fairfax.
+Take a short easy hike on the level dirt trail over the dam and beside the lake.
 Or follow steep trails through the woods that are popular for off-road biking.

 After your hike, reward yourself with a cooling visit to the Water Mine Family Swimmin' Hole.
 The popular water park features slides, floats, sprays, and a lazy river.
 There is also a carousel, playground, picnic area, and other fun for families to enjoy.